artsy/artsy.github.io/_posts/2017-01-22-Front-end-JavaScript-at-Artsy-2017.md

   - A lot of great tooling available

 * Relay

+  Any front-end client has a lot of work to do on a page:

+    * Fetching all the data for a view hierarchy.
+    * Managing asynchronous state transitions and coordinating concurrent requests.
+    * Managing errors.
+    * Retrying failed requests.
+    * Updating the local cache after receiving new results/changes the server objects responses.
+    * Optimistically updating the UI while waiting for the server to respond to mutations.

+  This is typically handled in a per-page basis, for example the API details between a Gene page, and an Artist page are very different.

   - A framework for data-driven react apps
   - Declarative API, no need to declare an API call/fetch
   - Co-location of data and API request